-Flexible Programs

-Explore careers and interests, gain exposure to college coursework, and increase college success.
-Take one or two classes per semester, at your high school or on the Howard Community College (HCC) campus, with the option to attend HCC full time during your senior year.

-High School-Based College Credit

-- Take HCC courses, taught by college-qualified HCPSS faculty. - Earn college credit and meet high school graduation requirements. - · Access all of HCC's campus-based resources.
+Flexible Programs Structured Programs Explore careers and interests, gain exposure to college Get on the fast track for advanced education by making coursework, and increase college success.
+Take one or the commitment to an Early College program starting two classes per semester, at your high school or on the in ninth or 10th grade.
+These programs combine high Howard Community College (HCC) campus, with the school-based and HCC campus-based dual credit for a option to attend HCC full time during your senior year. structured pathway to high school graduation.
+High School-Based College Credit Early College • Take HCC courses1, taught by college-qualified 30 and 60 Credit Option HCPSS faculty. • Choose from associate degree track programs in • Earn college credit and meet high school STEM (science, technology, engineering, graduation requirements. mathematics), cybersecurity, computer science, criminal justice, entrepreneurship, general studies, • Access all of HCC's campus-based resources. secondary teaching, public health or health sciences.
 WHO?
-All HCPSS high school students.

-WHERE?
-Classes are taught at all high schools and vary by location
+All HCPSS high school students. • Graduate from high school with 30 college credits WHERE?
+Classes are taught at all high schools and or more. vary by location